-(In Linux and related systems, it is possible to mount the /tmp folder with a "no-execution" option.
+(In GNU/Linux and related systems, it is possible to mount the /tmp folder with a "no-execution" option.
 That option is not compatible with a PyInstaller one-file bundle.
-It needs to execute code out of /tmp.)
+It needs to execute code out of /tmp.
+If you know the target environment, --runtime-tmpdir might be a workaround.)